 No. 2: Current mortgage rates are extremely low

 Even when mortgage rates tick higher, they continue to remain at historic lows.
 Economic concerns at home and abroad continue to provide more room for interest rates to fall.
-Current mortgage rates not only suggest that rates will be low for some time to come, but that great refinance opportunities will exist even when mortgage rates begin to step upward from where they are now.
+Current mortgage rates not only suggest that rates will be low for some time to come, but that great refinance opportunities will continue to exist even when rates begin to step upward from where they are now.

 No. 3: You can do a no-cost refinance